f20180354/project/README.md

 # project

-Keeping the first part - Research problem formulation and analysis private.
-Please contact me for handing over to you directly.
+Keeping the first part - Research problem formulation and analysis, private.
+Please contact me for handing over the PDF to you directly.